|

 The American Institute of Building Design (AIBD) is a professional association that promotes the highest standards of excellence in residential building design.
 AIBD offers a variety of resources to its members, including continuing education, networking opportunities, and marketing assistance.
 AIBD is a valuable resource for anyone interested in a career in residential building design.
 If you want to improve your skills, network with other professionals, and stay up-to-date on the latest trends, AIBD is the perfect organization for you.

-March 16, 2026, Edition #CreatingWherePeopleLive This weekly newsletter is created by and for those designing homes in North America.
+May 11, 2026, Edition #CreatingWherePeopleLive This weekly newsletter is created by and for those designing homes in North America.
 Its editorial staff is the American Institute of Building Design, Inc., the premier association of residential design professionals.
 Here's what you get: Field Notes Nuts & Bolts Highlights Workshops & Gatherings What We're Up To Amazing sponsors who help keep this newsletter free for the industry.
 Let's dive in.
-Email servers may truncate this newsletter...
+Email servers may truncate this newsletter because...